stacksjs/command-palette/README.md

 <!-- [![npm downloads][npm-downloads-src]][npm-downloads-href] -->
 <!-- [![Codecov][codecov-src]][codecov-href] -->

-# Command Palette Stack
+# Command Palettes

-Command Palettes, similar to k-bar, are often used within applications.
-This library is to help ease the pain of creating a custom command palette for your application.
-Highly configurable functions & headless components included.
+Command Palettes, similar to kbar, are often used within applications.
+This library is to help create a custom & performant command palette for your application.
+Useful functions & headless components included.

 **🤖 Zero-config, by design**
 **🎨 Built-in animations**